mvelezz/mvelezz.github.io/README.md

+Throughout my time at Southern New Hampshire University, I have been able to hone my skills as a developer in many different ways.
+I have utilized multiple programming languages like Java, Python, and C++.
+I have utilized my collaboration skills when solving tough problems with both classmates and professors.
+I gained experience in communicating with stakeholders in a non-technical way and generated reports to show the impact of software and data.
+I have tackled data structures and algorithms in class and spent many hours on Leetcode, honing my skills.
+I was able to learn about both SQL and NoSQL databases and how to connect them with my own software solutions.
+I uncovered the mysteries behind software security and how I can develop code to keep sensitive information safe.
+I was also able to utilize large libraries such as OpenGL to create 3D environments.
+I have also learned about web development and how to utilize the MEAN stack to create and update web applications.
+The culmination of this knowledge has prepared me to start my career as a software developer.

-This portfolio represents the culmination of the knowledge I obtained at Southern New Hampshire University.
+This portfolio represents some of the most important knowledge I obtained at Southern New Hampshire University.
 Throughout this portfolio, I will be modifying a personal project to meet standards and desired outcomes.
+All enhancements are based on a tee-time reservation system that runs in the terminal.
+In my first enhancement, I will be migrating a personal project from Java to Python.
+In my second enhancement, I will take the newly written Python code, and add an algorithm that allows the user to search for members in the database.
+In the final enchantment, I will be integrating a MongoDB database so the program will be far more usable and functional.
 The course outcomes for this portfolio are as follows:

 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
 2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.